hungtran0203/lazypose/README.md

 ### ...optimize rendering performance

-Lazypose was heavily inspired by `recompose` and support most of enhancer privided by that library.
+Lazypose was heavily inspired by `recompose` and supports most of enhancers provided by that library.
 Also Lazypose is written to resolve the main rendering performance disadvantage of recompose.
 While `recompose` produces each WrappingHOCComponent for each composed enhancer, `lazypose` produces only one WrappingHOCComponent
 `Recompose way`
 ```js
 const enhance = compose(